 Customer churn is one of those metrics that every company must learn to live with, even when it invokes that fear of failure in us.
 The reasons why a customer would want to churn (which is to end or suspend their service) are long and varied.
 It could be anything from an ongoing problem with your software to a lack of focus on customer service.
-Not to mention, a customer might churn for reasons and that is beyond your control.
-Your customer’s business might be restructured in a way where your product doesn’t quite fit, or they might have encountered circumstances that have forced them to close up shop.
+Not to mention, a customer might churn for reasons and that are beyond your control.
+Your customer's business might be restructured in a way where your product doesn’t quite fit, or they might have encountered circumstances that have forced them to close up shop.

 But when churn happens because your customer feels let down?
 When the customer loyalty that once existed is no longer there?
 That’s what needs to be mitigated, and what you definitely can.

-Learning what can be controlled regarding churn is how you’ll recognize the predictive details to reduce defection and improve customer retention.
-This starts with measuring the reduction of churn and taking a few key steps to better prevent a customer from saying “thanks, but no thanks”.
+Learning what can be controlled regarding churn is how you'll recognize the predictive details to reduce defection and improve customer retention.
+This starts with measuring the reduction of churn and taking a few key steps to better prevent a customer from saying “thanks, but no thanks.”

-Churn rate is the primary metric used for measuring churn.
+Churn rate is the primary metric used for calculating customer churn.
 Determining churn rate is fairly simple: choose a timeframe (a month or a quarter) take the number of customers lost within that timeframe and divide it by the total number of customers you had at the beginning.
 So, if your company started with 10,000 customers at the start of May, and lost 1,000 by the end, your churn rate would be 10%.
-It’s important to keep in mind that in addition to keeping current customers, one way for your company to improve churn rate is to earn new customers.
+It's important to keep in mind that in addition to keeping current customers, one way for your company to improve churn rate is to leverage customer acquisition and earn new customers.